This post may contain affiliate links. For more information, read my disclosure policy.

 • Preheat oven to 375°F. Spray an 8-inch baking pan with non-stick cooking spray.

-• Whisk together cornbread mix, milk, melted butter, and egg until moistened.
+• Whisk together cornbread mix, with added ingredients until moistened.
 Stir in cheese and jalapeños.

 • Pour mixture into prepared pan.
 If desired ,sprinkle with more cheese.